'I'm no rock star', says The Jam and Style Council's Weller

-LOS ANGELES (Reuters) - British musician Paul Weller has been writing hits such as “Town Called Malice” and “That’s Entertainment” for nearly 40 years - but the former frontman for The Jam and The Style Council member says he has never thought of himself as a rock star.
+LOS ANGELES, Oct 16 (Reuters) - British musician Paul Weller has been writing hits such as “Town Called Malice” and “That’s Entertainment” for nearly 40 years - but the former frontman for The Jam and The Style Council member says he has never thought of himself as a rock star.

 “I don’t know what the hours are or what the job entails ...
 I just think of myself as being a writer and a musician, and I don’t know about pop star, rock star stuff,” Weller told Reuters in an interview.